MillerLabFTW/OpenSourcePneumaticSystem/README.md

 ###Uploading Firmware to Industruino
 1. Download the latest version of Arduino for your OS from [https://www.arduino.cc/en/Main/Software](https://www.arduino.cc/en/Main/Software)
 **Note: Arduino versions 1.6.* or higher are required to communicate with Industruino using the indio.h library**
-1. Connect Industruino to your computer via USB connection and open Arduino
+1. Connect Industruino to your computer via USB connection and open Arduino.
 1. On the Arduino taskbar, navigate to `Tools`->`Board` and select `Arduino Leonardo`.
 Next, navigate to `Tools`->`Port` and select the COM port assigned to Industruino.
 On Windows, the correct COM port can be determined by locating `Arduino Leonardo` under the `Ports` dropdown in Device Manager.
 For Mac and Linux operating systems, Arduino Leonardo is listed beginning with `/dev/tty`.
-The exact port number can be determined using our troubleshooting guide (see below), or you may guess and check (see step 4)
+The exact port number can be determined using our troubleshooting guide (see below), or you may guess and check (see step 4).
 2. We recommend using the blink sketch included in the Arduino software to test the connection to Industruino.
 To do this, follow `File`->`Examples`->`01.Basics`->`Blink`.
 If you have the correct board and port selected, your Industruino display should blink once each second after uploading the blink example sketch.
-This is a simple way to verify your port selection
+This is a simple way to verify your port selection.
 1. Next,  you will need to install a few libraries used in the PneumaticFirmware sketch.
 First, download the Indio and UC1701 libraries from the [Industruino Github repository] (https://github.com/Industruino/).
 The simplest way to install these libraries is from a ZIP folder, so navigate to the [UC1701] (https://github.com/Industruino/UC1701) and [Indio] (https://github.com/Industruino/Indio) repositories, then click `Clone or download` -> `Download ZIP` in the top right corner.
 1. Return to Arduino and navigate to `Sketch`->`Include Library`->`Add .ZIP Library...`.
 Locate the ZIP folder for either Indio or UC1701, then repeat this step to install the other library.